GeoscienceAustralia/GA-SaMMT/docs/source/classify_bathymetric_low_features.rst

 Based on the attibutes calculated using **AddAttributes** Toolset.

-The classification scheme is based on this publication [Dove2020]_.
+The classification scheme is based on this publication :cite:`dove_2020_4075248`.

-.. `Dove, D., Nanson, R., Bjarnadóttir, L., Guinan, J., Gafeira, J., Post, A., Dolan, M.; Stewart, H.; Arosio, R, Scott, G..
-(2020).
-A two-part seabed geomorphology classification scheme (v.2); Part 1: morphology features glossary.
-Zenodo. <http://doi.org/10.5281/zenodo.4075248>`_.
-..
-[Dove2020] Dove, D., Nanson, R., Bjarnadóttir, L., Guinan, J., Gafeira, J., Post, A., Dolan, M.; Stewart, H.; Arosio, R, Scott, G..
-(2020).
-A two-part seabed geomorphology classification scheme (v.2); Part 1: morphology features glossary.
-Zenodo. http://doi.org/10.5281/zenodo.4075248

-The classification rules largely follow the *Dove et al. (2020)* scheme, with some modifications.
+The classification rules largely follow the :cite:`dove_2020_4075248` scheme, with some modifications.
 They are as follows:

 .. code-block:: python